softprops/stats/README.md

 val timerStr = cli.time("foo", "bar")(1.second).str
 ```

 Note that metric names are specified as a varargs list of path segments.
-You may be template to hard code a preencoded path ( one containing a separator).
+You may be template to hard code a pre-encoded path ( one containing a separator).
 In these cases those periods will be escaped to remove ambiguity.

 ```scala
 // foo_bar.baz:1000|ms